YuliiaKharchenko/pands-project/README.md

 These ratios provide a simple way to understand the physical characteristics of each iris species, helping in their identification and classification.

+**Conclusions**.
+It should be noted that most of the function names are presented in the description; the full script is in the files analysis.ru and ratio.ru, which can be modified upon individual or additional request.
+The analysis of the Iris dataset allowed us to identify important dependencies and features of each iris species.
+The use of different visualizations such as histograms, scatter plots, box plots, and RadViz enabled a deeper understanding of the data structure and the relationships between variables.
+The calculated length-to-width ratios provided additional quantitative features that may be useful for the classification and identification of iris species.
+Of course, many more methods and tools can be applied to study them, as this well-known dataset is very convenient for this purpose.

+***

 #### Author

 This project was created by **Yuliia Kharchenko**.